 It is one thing to buy something in bulk knowing you have a plan to use it all, versus just buying something when it’s on sale.

-Please do yourself a favor and make yourself a meal plan keeping in mind the kinds of foods you can buy and checking what’s on sale so you can stretch your dollar.
+Please do yourself a favor and make yourself a meal plan (a budget meal plan is completely possible with the right ingredients, but a meal plan can save you money!) keeping in mind the kinds of foods you can buy and checking what’s on sale so you can stretch your dollar.

 What food staples to buy when you’re broke?

 Cheap food doesn’t have to mean low nutritional value.
 Some great inexpensive healthy options are whole grains, vegetables, and beans!